 You can vary how you make this recipe, from the traditional bircher muesli to any fun custom variation.
 It is similar to gluten-free overnight oats in that this needs to soak for at least 1-2 hours; it is even better to soak in the refrigerator overnight.

-3. Mix well.
-Cover and place into the refrigerator for minimum of one hour. bircher muesli makes a nice filling breakfast!
+- Mix well.
+Cover and refrigerate for at least one hour.
+Bircher muesli makes a nice filling breakfast!

 You can use quick oats, but your muesli will be very mushy once you add in the milk or non-dairy milk.